kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 ### Targeted by online scammers

+- I quickly fall into the clutches of an extraordinarily unpleasant company [Key 1 Properties](https://www.keyoneproperty.co.uk/) run by a wild man and his family.
+- The website has changed, and the street address for the business has also changed since 2020.
+- He is called Mark.
-- I quickly fall into the clutches of an extraordinarily unpleasant company Key 1 Properties who I book a flat to stay in for two weeks in December 2019 while I'm looking for permanent accommodation.
+- I book a flat to stay in for two weeks in December 2019 while I'm looking for permanent accommodation.
 - I book or find them through Hotels.com.
+- It's the only option coming up.
 - I end up having to pay them directly, I think, which is why their scam is successful.
 - I wonder if I'm lured online to this result or if it's just bad luck.
 - The property is an upstairs apartment on Ravenhill Court and may have been the scene of a horrific violent murder in the past.